levimllr/100-days-of-code/r1-log.md

 Link to work: None.

-### R1D15 :: Wednesday, the 12th of December (/15)
+### R1D15 :: Wednesday, the 12th of December (11/15)
-Today's Progress:
+Today's Progress: Hashed out hash tables.
+Started wrapping my mind around linked lists.

-Thoughts:
+Thoughts: So Speller is a really huge problem for a beginner like myself.
+I've stated this fact the previous two days, and now I realize how unsystematic I've been in tackling it.
+That just won't do!
+What are takeaways?
+Make sure you (I) can implement the basics, basic functions, loops, structures, etc that will eventually comprise the final program.
+I've assumed I can watch videos, write a few notes, and shoot from the hip.
+It's clear I don't truly understand what's going on.
+I'm excited to go over everything with a finer toothed comb tomorrow.
+And let's keep in mind: What is the goal?
+What do I want?

-Link to work:
+Link to work: None.